sparfenyuk/mcp-proxy/README.md

 - **Problem**: Claude Desktop can't start the server: ENOENT code in the logs

   **Solution**: Try to use the full path to the binary.
-To do so, open a terminal and run the command`where mcp-proxy` ( macOS, Linux) or `where.exe mcp-proxy` (Windows).
+To do so, open a terminal and run the command`which mcp-proxy` ( macOS, Linux) or `where.exe mcp-proxy` (Windows).
 Then, use the output path as a value for 'command' attribute:
   ```json
     "fetch": {